FRACerqueira/PromptPlus/docs/index.md

 - Improvement :
     - Optimize Render of SliderNumber (less lines)
 - Improvement :
-    -  Added global StyleSchema Ranger/Lines for custom color
-- Improvement :
-    -  Added command Styles for custom color in the WaitProcess control
+    - Added Styles command for custom colors on all controls
-- Improvement :
-    -  Added parameters spinnerStyle and elapsedTimeStyle for custom color in the WaitTimer control
+        - Removed the ApplyStyle command from the Config interface (now use the Styles command)
+        - Added ToStyle() extension for Color Class (less code typed)
 - Improvement :
     - Added command HideRange to not show range (Min/Max values) in the SliderNumber control
 - Improvement :